moodymudskipper/safejoin/README.md

 For example, `check = "MN"` will ensure that all rows of both tables are matched.

-Additionally when identically named columns are present on both sides, we can aggregate them into one in flexible ways (including coalesce, nest or just keeping one of them).
+Additionally when identically named columns are present on both sides, we can aggregate them into one in flexible ways (including coalesce or just keeping one of them).
 This is done through the `conflict` parameter.

 The package features functions `safe_left_join`, `safe_right_join`, `safe_inner_join`, `safe_full_join`, `safe_nest_join`, `safe_semi_join`, `safe_anti_join`, and `eat`.